JunbeiZhang/ISurvFormer/README.md

 **ISurvFormer** is a dynamic survival analysis framework designed for longitudinal data.
 It utilizes predictive imputation via time-series regression to align irregular longitudinal sequences into a regular format and imputes missing values introduced by alignment.
 The resulting sequences are then fed into a Transformer encoder to predict survival risk.

-In addition, we propose **ISurvFormer-C**, an extension of ISurvFormer that incorporates latent subgroup discovery via soft clustering, enabling interpretable personalized survival modeling for heterogeneous populations.

 <div align="center">
   <img src="figure/ISurvFormer.png" alt="Model Architecture" width="500">
 </div>